 The notion that “If you build it, they will come” is great for baseball fields, but unfortunately not for deploying business communications technologies.

-Whether for basic unified communications (UC) functionality or team collaboration applications, end user adoption is the key to a successful deployment.
+Whether for basic unified communications (UC) functionality or team collaboration applications, end-user adoption is the key to a successful deployment.
 When it comes to UC, focusing on usage and adoption leads to greater success than simply focusing on making technology work.

-Unified communications is defined by UCStrategies as “communications integrated to optimize business processes,” includes the integration of real-time and non-real time communication tools such as voice, instant messaging, and audio/web/video conferencing with a single unified interface to increase worker productivity.
+Unified communications is defined by UCStrategies as “communications integrated to optimize business processes,” includes the integration of real-time and non-real time communication tools such as voice calling, instant messaging, and audio/web/video conferencing with a single unified interface to increase worker productivity.
 Newer team collaboration offerings include chat or messaging, content sharing, and persistent team spaces to enable virtual teams to better communicate and collaborate.

-How can you encourage usage and adoption of your new business communication tools to ensure you get the most out of your UC investment?
+How can you encourage the usage and adoption of your new business communication tools to ensure you get the most out of your UC investment?
 Here are some tips for getting started with a user adoption strategy.

-- Start with a sponsorship team that includes the line of business owners, IT and telecom managers, and a sampling of end users, from sales reps to admins.
+- Start with a sponsorship team that includes the line of business owners, IT and telecom managers, and a sampling of end-users, from sales reps to admins.
 The earlier they can be brought into the planning process, the better.